Quick Start

 flag:

-The scale run
+The scale fn run

 command is designed for use with the HTTP Signature.
 It can be used for both